 The choice is yours!

-You can also visit our popular restaurants and bistros, take in a show, or have fun at a pub quiz show with the locals.
+When back in Reykjavík, you can also visit our popular restaurants and bistros, take in a show, or have fun at a pub quiz show with the locals.
 It is up to you!

 Capital Inn is a 2 star hotel 3 km out of the city centre, with a short walk to Kringlan shopping mall and Nauthólsvík geothermal beach.
 Private bedrooms with a washbasin but shared bathrooms.
 Free Wi-Fi.
 Breakfast is not included.